SAA: Baggage theft out of control

-Johannesburg - Baggage theft at OR Tambo International Airport in Johannesburg is "out of control", prompting travellers to use alternatives to South African Airways, CEO Siza Mzimela
+Johannesburg - Baggage theft at OR Tambo International Airport in Johannesburg is "out of control", prompting travellers to use alternatives to South African Airways, CEO Siza Mzimela said.

 Pilferage at other airports in South Africa was also "very high", Mzimela told members of Parliament's tourism committee, who were at a loss to understand how the problem could persist after huge investment in baggage handling equipment.